aprusek/analog/README.md

 # analog
-Definiton of a language that can describe analog computer solutions and differential equations with plain text.
+Definiton of a language that can describe analog computer problems and differential equations with plain text.